b0b90/awesome-cubbbix-tools/README.md

 ## Engineering Blog
 - [10 Aesthetic Instagram Bio Ideas & How to Create Them](https://cubbbix.com/aesthetic-instagram-bio-ideas/) — Aesthetic fonts, bios, and captions for Instagram (2025 Guide)
 - [Best Regex Tester Tools: Online & Offline Guide](https://cubbbix.com/best-regex-tester-tools/) — Comprehensive comparison of regex testing tools (2025)
+- [Broken Links and SEO: The Ultimate Guide](https://cubbbix.com/broken-links-seo-guide/) — How to find and fix dead links that hurt your SEO
 - [Convert Letters to Binary Online](https://cubbbix.com/convert-letters-to-binary-online-guide/) — The ultimate guide to computer binary language
 - [Crypto Self-Custody Guide](https://cubbbix.com/crypto-self-custody-guide/) — How to be your own bank with hardware wallets and proper security
 - [Dunning-Kruger vs Imposter Syndrome](https://cubbbix.com/dunning-kruger-imposter-syndrome-guide/) — The developer's caveat: Are you an imposter or just overconfident?